gmotyl/opaque-ts/README.md

-# Step 1
+# Step 3 - KATA

-Notice that calculateOrbit accepts only kilometers now!
-Yay! :)
+TODO:

+- kilometer is really OPAQUE

 This repository contains code kata in TypeScript.
 Switch to branch kata/step3 and follow instructions in README.md